ove/ove-assetmanager/packages/ove-service-imagetiles/README.md

 ### Configuring S3

-In common with all S3 compatible object stores the following three properties are required and should be set as follows in `appsettings.json` or overridden by environment variables as discussed above.
+In common with all S3 compatible object stores the following three properties are required and should be set as follows in `appsettings.json` or overridden by **Environment Variables** as discussed above.

 ```
 "s3Client": {